start-point-industries/opa-hub-docker/weblogic/README.md

 - Docker 18.06
 - Weblogic 12.2.1.3 (container-registry.oracle.com/middleware/weblogic:12.2.1.3 - 1.14 GB)
 - MySQL 5.7.21 (mysql:5.7.21 - 374 MB)
-- This should work for OPA 12.1+, but has only been tested against 12.2.10 and 12.2.11 (check out the tag specific to your version).
+- This has only been tested against OPA 12.2.10 and 12.2.11 (check out the tag specific to your version).

 ### Instructions
 This configuration has been tested on Windows 10 and macOS 10.13.